 Based on the results from this resource update and previous work Voyager Metals is now moving forward to complete a Bankable Feasibility study which is expected to be completed during Q1/2023.
 An infill drilling program is currently underway as well as base line environmental studies and other early stage work programs.
-An updated resource estimate is expected around the end of Q1/2022 upon which the Feasibility Study will be based.
+An updated resource estimate is expected during Q2/2022 upon which the Feasibility Study will be based.